 Teeth have different shapes to do different jobs.
 Types include:

-- Incisors – these front teeth in the upper and lower jaws are used to bite.
+- incisors – these front teeth in the upper and lower jaws are used to bite.
 The blade-like surfaces of the upper and lower incisors come together like a pair of scissors.
+There are four upper and four lower incisors each in the deciduous (‘baby’) and permanent sets of teeth

-- Canines (sometimes called ‘eye’ teeth) – are located next to the incisors in the upper and lower jaws.
+- canines (sometimes called ‘eye’ teeth) – are located next to the incisors in the upper and lower jaws.
 They are used to tear food.
+There are two upper and two lower canines each in the deciduous (‘baby’) and permanent sets of teeth

-- Molars – these are the back teeth.
+- molars – these are the back teeth.
 They are larger than premolars and have big flat surfaces that grind food.
 The flat surfaces of both premolars and molars have small pointy parts called cusps that help to grind food.
 Over time, cusps are worn down.
+There are six upper and six lower permanent molars, and four upper and four lower molars in the set of baby teeth.

 Teeth are important for eating, speaking and socialising, so it’s important to take good care of them.